tpinotti/ybyra/README.md

 # ybyra: Y-chromosome phylogeny placement tool

-ybyra is a Snakemake workflow which calls Y-chromosome haplogroups by using a tree-based scoring of derived and ancestral SNP calls.
+ybyra is a Snakemake workflow which calls Y-chromosome haplogroups from bam files by using a tree-based scoring of derived and ancestral SNP calls.

+## Quick overview

+With ybyra you can:

+- Call Y-chromosome haplogroups from BAM files mapped to either hg37 or hg38
+- Use either ISOGG, yFull or FamilyTreeDNA (FTDNA) Y-SNP trees
+- Apply an optional ancient DNA (aDNA) damage filter
+- Plot phylogenetic placements for all samples

 ## Requirements